ryanpf/linux_rocksmith/guides/which-guide-should-i-choose.md

 ## "I want it to work reliably"

 Native JACK with either one of the launch methods.

+## "I want to play multiplayer"

+There's a way to use multiple devices with native JACK, but I haven't looked into it too much.

+If you have an audio interface with multiple inputs, you can use either one.

+If you don't, I recommend pipewire-jack.

 ## "I don't want my device to be exclusive."